-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Maryland

 If you're looking to save money on your auto insurance in Maryland, eligibility requirements and discounts are company to company.
 Compared to other states, there are no uniform rules about what age or type of driver you have to be in order to get a driving improvement discount in Maryland.

-Benefits of Taking Defensive Driving Courses in Maryland
+Benefits of taking defensive driving courses in Maryland

 There are two different types of benefits to signing up for these types of classes — which are also known as driving improvement courses — based on which situation you find yourself in:

 Judges refer drivers if they have received many violations in a row or over the course of their driving history and need to take a remedial course.
 Drivers must complete the course or the MVA will require drivers to surrender their driving privileges and licenses to the MVA until the course is taken.
-After the course is completed, drivers may avoid a fine, ticket, points, or suspension, depending on the situation and district court ruling.
+After the course is completed, drivers may avoid a fine, ticket, points or suspension, depending on the situation and district court ruling.

-2. Getting a Discount on Auto Insurance
+2. Getting a discount on auto insurance

 Another potential benefit is saving on your auto insurance rates in Maryland.
 This depends on your company, and sometimes on age.
-For example, GEICO allows mature drivers above the age of 50 to save up to 10% on their defensive driving courses if those customers’ policies are underwritten by three specific affiliates: Government Employees Insurance Company, GEICO General Insurance Company, or GEICO Casualty Company.
+For example, Geico allows mature drivers above the age of 50 to save up to 10% on their defensive driving courses if those customers’ policies are underwritten by three specific affiliates: Government Employees Insurance Company, Geico General Insurance Company, or Geico Casualty Company.
 Travelers swings the other way, with driver training discounts for motorists under the age of 21.

 |up to 10%||Age 50+|

 |up to 15%||Steer Clear Discount for drivers under 25|

 |up to 10%||Must be age 25|

 |up to 5%|

 |$20-$25||USAA only insures military personnel and their family members|

 |3/4 of Course Cost|

-|Liberty Mutual||10%-15%||Discount for teens depending on basic or advanced course|
+|10%-15%||Discount for teens depending on basic or advanced course|

 |up to 8%||Driver Training Discount under age 21|

 State Farm does not offer a discount for taking a state-approved improvement class, but they do have a Steer Clear course for drivers under 25 in MD.
 Young drivers can save up to 15% if they have completed the course and had no moving violations or at-fault accidents in the last three years.
 This class is different from the MVA approved courses, because it only applies to new drivers insured with State Farm.